-a.
-The jurors first review only the YES slides to agree which, if not all, are in the exhibition.
+- a The jurors first review only the YES images to agree which, if not all, are in the exhibition.
 Jurors should be reminded of the overall theme of the show and the number of pieces that would be workable.
-If space permits, then jurors should review the UNDECIDED group to select the additional works to be included in the exhibition.

-b.
-Try to represent as broad a spectrum from the whole field as possible, as long as there is good work in each sub-category.
+If space permits, then jurors should review the UNDECIDED group to select the additional works to be included in the exhibition. - b Try to represent as broad a spectrum from the whole field as possible, as long as there is good work in each sub-category.
 If there is more than one juror, discussion should support or defend the strengths and weaknesses of individual pieces.
-Jurors should ask for more detailed information if they are unfamiliar with the medium, scale, materials, etc. Slides can be shown and reshown at this point until a satisfactory grouping is reached.

-c.
-Names of artists should not be revealed until after the jurying is completed.
+Jurors should ask for more detailed information if they are unfamiliar with the medium, scale, materials, etc. Images can be shown and re-shown at this point until a satisfactory grouping is reached. - Names of artists should not be revealed until after the jurying is completed.
 However, there is always a concern that "copycat" work (emulating work of a known artist) might get into a show instead of the originator.
-With this concern in mind, discussions among the jurors might be worthwhile after most of the decisions are completed.

-d.
-The NO slides might be shown again (very quickly) to be sure no mistakes were made.
+With this concern in mind, discussions among the jurors might be worthwhile after most of the decisions are completed. - d The NO images might be shown again (very quickly) to be sure no mistakes were made.

-C. Viewing Actual Works as Entries.
+D Viewing Actual Works as Entries

-Use the same structure to organize jurying from actual work.
+Use the same structure to organize jurying from actual work as you would jury from images.
 In the first viewing, view all the work.
-In the second viewing, physically divide work into YES, NO, and UNDECIDED areas.
+In the second viewing, physically divide work into YES, NO, and UNDECIDED areas or use a numerical ranking system as recommended above.
 In the third viewing, the final decisions about works are made.

-D. Awarding Prizes
+E Awarding Prizes

-1. Deciding Awards
+1 Deciding Awards

-a.
-The sponsor should describe awards available and allow jurors to determine award recipients.
+- a The sponsor should describe awards available and allow jurors to determine award recipients.
 Whenever possible, jurors should return to view actual work to determine awards.
-If the original jurors cannot return to see the work (at the sponsor's expense), an alternate person qualified to award prizes could be recruited.

-b.
-While awards may be given such as Best of Show, First Prize, Second, etc., an alternative may be several awards of equal value.
-Another possibility, if there are several jurors, is allowing each juror to select an award winning work.

-c.
-Deciding awards is the hardest task for most jurors.
+If the original jurors cannot return to see the work (at the sponsor's expense), an alternate person qualified to award prizes could be recruited. - b While awards may be given such as Best of Show, First Prize, Second, etc. an alternative may be several awards of equal value.
+Another possibility, if there are several jurors, is allowing each juror to select an award winning work. - c Deciding awards is the hardest task for most jurors.
 The jurors should apply their professional standards to the pieces submitted and take into account any specific criteria described in the prospectus.
 Personal preferences should play a minimal role; awards should go to truly excellent pieces.
 If a number of awards are to be given, pieces that represent diverse kinds of work should be considered.
 Awards are to recognize significant achievements and advancements, be they technical virtuosity, conceptual insights, or aesthetic bravery.
 When there are two or more jurors, some give and take may be required to make decisions.

-2. Purchase Awards
+2 Purchase Awards